NOTE: LEATHER SHEATH MAY BE DIFFERENT FROM PHOTO AS I AM EXPERIMENTING WITH DIFFERENT LEATHERS

 DIAMOND OR CBN (BORON)?

 Diamond or boron/CBN?
-Alan made these hones in CBN material about 10 years ago, but went back to diamond as it is approximately twice as hard as CBN.
+Alan made these hones in CBN material about 10 years ago, but went back to diamond as it is approximately 40% as harder than CBN.
 CBN is great for grinding wheels, where diamond would break down when grinding steel (a chemical reaction due to the generated heat of grinding).
 However, for hand honing diamond is far superior when using the correct type and grade of diamond.
 For more information check this out:

 http://www.diametal.com/en/product/abrasives/electroplated-precision-grinding-tools-in-diamond-and-cbn/diamond-and-cbn.html